1313e/PRISM/docs/source/user/terminology_docs.rst

 	The type of emulator that needs to be constructed.
 This is used to make sure different emulator types are not mixed together by accident.

 Evaluation/Evaluate
 	The process of calculating the adjusted values of a parameter set in all emulator systems starting at the first iteration, determining the corresponding implausibility values and performing an implausibility check.
-This process is repeated in the next iteration if the check was successful until the requested iteration has been reached.
+This process is repeated in the next iteration if the check was successful and the requested iteration has not been reached.

 Evaluation set
 	Same as sample set.